CDC Mental Health Services

 - Psychological testing, including personality and intelligence assessments

 - Specialized assessments for young victims of abuse

 Family Healing Center

 CDC's Family Healing Center Program provides therapeutic visitation services to children and families involved with Butler County Children’s Services (BCCS).
 Reunification is the primary goal of our work with BCCS involved families.

 CDC Mental Health Services provides substance abuse/mental health assessments to families involved with BCCS.

-CDC Mental Health Services has two locations in Butler County.
+CDC Mental Health Services has three locations in Butler County.

 The Hamilton office is located at 2250 Pleasant Avenue, Hamilton, OH 45015.

 The Middletown office is located at 1239 Central Avenue, Middletown, OH 45044.

 The Family Healing Center is located at 2100 Pleasant Avenue, Hamilton, OH 45015.